atp-team/anemone/documentation/HowToBuildAnemoneTentacle.md

 TODO printed tentacle 4 IMAGES

-Because the top of the Anemone Tentacle is LEGO^® compatible, you can customize your Tentacle to fit your desires with the world most famous building kit.
+Because the top of the Anemone Tentacle is LEGO® compatible, you can customize your Tentacle to fit your desires with the world most famous building kit.

 TODO 2 Tentacle images with LEGO build on them